-Institutions must disclose crime statistics for incidents that occur on campus, in unobstructed public areas immediately adjacent to or running through the campus and at certain non-campus facilities, including Greek housing and remote classrooms.
-The statistics must be gathered from campus police or security, local law enforcement and other school officials who have "significant responsibility for student and campus activities."
+Institutions must disclose crime statistics for incidents that occur on campus, in unobstructed public areas immediately adjacent to or running through the campus and at certain non-campus facilities, student family housing.
+The statistics must be gathered from the safety and security department, local law enforcement and other school officials who have "significant responsibility for student and campus activities."
 The Clery Act requires reporting of crimes in seven major categories, some with significant sub-categories and conditions: